uncomputable/tappy/README.md

 $ tappy locktime 785572
 ```

 The locktime is **disabled** if all inputs have the default sequence.
 Timelock opcodes will fail and locktime will be ignored.
-Change the sequence number of any input to a relative locktime (which may be zero) to enable locktime.
+Change the sequence of any input to a relative locktime (which may be zero) to enable locktime.
 Other ways to enable locktime are not supported.

 ```
 $ tappy in 0 seq enable 0